Are Facebook Ads for churches effective? Is using Facebook for churches still a good idea even if you're not paying for ads?

 This campaign objective type does require more work on your part, but it is worth it.
 It has worked well for many Facebook advertisers, because it allows them to contact prospects outside of Facebook.
 You can use the email and phone email you gain from these campaigns to craft messages that bring individuals closer to your desired action.

 Messages (Consideration Stage)

-For example, let’s say your church wants to grow memberships by offering spiritual appointments with your pastor.
-You could ask Facebook users a question like “Do you feel a little lost or alone?”
+For example, let’s say your church wants to grow membership by offering spiritual appointments with your pastor.
+You could ask Facebook users a question such as, “Do you feel a little lost or alone?”

 You can then choose preselected responses like “yes” or “no.”

-And, if the user selects “yes.”
-You could include an automatic response such as “You’re not alone.
+If the user selects “yes,” you could include an automatic response such as, “You’re not alone.
 We’ve all felt that way before.
 The key is to reach out.
 Vanco Valley Church doesn’t want anyone to feel the pain of loneliness.
 That’s why Pastor Paul devotes hours each week to discuss how to build a personal relationship with Christ.
-Your relationship with God is personal to you, which is why Pastor Paul meets with you one-on-one to help you embark upon your journey with the Lord.
+Your relationship with God is personal to you, which is why Pastor Paul will meet with you one-on-one to help you embark upon your journey with the Lord.
 Don’t feel that sunken feeling of loneliness again.
 Gain the support you need.
 Schedule your appointment today.”

-And if the user selects “No,” you could craft a similar message about preparing for the day we need the love of Christ most.
-Then offer the same offer.
+And if the user selects “no,” you could craft a similar message about preparing for the day we need the love of Christ most.
+Then, give the same one-on-one appointment offer.

 With the message objective, there are plenty of permutations you can build.
 The key is to experiment to see what works best.
 You can even try advertising on WhatsApp and Instagram Direct, which are both Facebook properties.